Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Brascamp-Lieb inequalities

 \item We now turn to the Gaussian case when $\mu = \gamma$.
 We have already observed that~\eqref{BLn-2} is stronger that~\eqref{BLn}, which is exactly~\eqref{Pdimgauss}.
 On the other hand,~\eqref{NPdimgauss} is a purely spectral inequality.
 We have numerically checked that~\eqref{BLn-2} implies~\eqref{NPdimgauss} for the Hermite polynomial functions $H_k$, $k\in\{1,\cdots, 7\}$.
 We believe that it is the case for all functions, but we do not have a proof of it.

 Let us conclude by mentioning the inequality

 has been proved in~\cite[Sect.~2]{BL09}.
-There extremal functions have been lost since there is no equality when $f(x)=a\cdot x$ and the constant in front of the energy is larger than in our bounds.
+Their extremal functions have been lost since there is no equality when $f(x)=a\cdot x$ and the constant in front of the energy is larger than in our bounds.

 \end{itemize}